The MacBook Pro, unlike the Air, is designed for more intensive tasks. So when that same MacBook Pro starts running slow, what then?

 But, after I tried a few easy fixes, my computer was running almost like new.
-There are a number of different causes for a slow MacBook Pro, and, thankfully, a number of solutions that will often remedy the issue without expensive upgrades or replacing the computer entirely.
+There are a number of different causes for a slow MacBook Pro, and, thankfully, a number of solutions that will often remedy the issue without expensive upgrades or replacing the Mac entirely.

 Clutter spells disaster for any computer, yet most users don’t clean up their computers often — if at all.
 When your MacBook Pro starts running slow, the first (and easiest) step is to declutter.

 Start by checking your hard drive.
 Ideally, your hard drive shouldn’t be more than 85 percent full.
 Click the Apple icon in the upper left corner, then About This Mac and then select the Storage tab.
-If your hard drive is more than 85 percent full, start moving some old files to an external hard drive or deleting unnecessary apps and files, especially duplicates.
+If your hard drive is more than 85 percent full, start moving some old files to an external hard drive or deleting unnecessary apps and files, especially large duplicates.

 With the hard drive under wraps, take a look at how many programs you have starting automatically — which will bog your MacBook Pro when it powers on.
-Go to System Preferences, then Accounts and Login items.
+Go to System Preferences, then Users & Groups and Login items.

-A cluttered desktop and widget bar will actually slow your computer down too.
-First, start by moving anything stored on your desktop to your hard drive.
+A cluttered desktop and widget bar will actually slow down your MacBook too.
+First, start by moving anything stored on your desktop to an external hard drive.
 If you want quick access, create a shortcut on the desktop.
 Storing programs and files right off the desktop (instead of on your Mac’s hard drive) will slow your computer down.

-If you prefer a faster and thorough cleaning, try this app called CleanMyMac.
+There are also a few other manual ways to declutter your MacBook Pro, but if you prefer a faster and thorough cleaning, try this app called CleanMyMac.

 When that RAM is full, the computer has to pull from the hard drive, which isn’t as quick.
 To see if the RAM is the issue, open up Activity Monitor and click on the Memory tab.

 Inside Activity Monitor, click CPU, then % CPU to order the programs by how much RAM they are using.
 Once you see what programs are taking up the most RAM, you can find the best solution.
 Often, trying an alternative program helps.

 If multi-tasking is a must and you can’t part with your most intense programs, you could take your MacBook in and upgrade the RAM, though that’s certainly a more expensive solution.

 While Macs may be better at warding off viruses than PCs, they’re not immune.
 Malware are programs that hitchhike a ride off an internet download.
-They aren’t like a virus that aims to crash your computer, but they do track your information, send you pop up ads and slow your computer down while doing so.
+They aren’t like a virus that aims to crash your computer, but they do track your information, send you pop-up ads and slow your computer down while doing so.

 The Malware Removal Tool is included with OS 10.8.3 and later and runs automatically, so if you suspect you have malware (a good sign is unusual pop-up ads), updating your operating system will correct the issue (see solution 4) or run Bitdefender Antivirus for Mac to have a quick scan of your Mac system.

 Updating is simple, though takes a bit of time.
-First, back-up your files to an external hard drive so if there’s an issue with the update, you don’t loose anything.
+First, back-up your files to an external hard drive so if there’s an issue with the update, you don’t lose anything.
 Then, head to the official Apple website and follow the update instructions.

-Hillary is a technology writer and photographer based in Michigan.
+Hillary is a freelance technology writer and wedding photographer based in Michigan.
+She worked as a photojournalist for several years and then started her own business.
 While her favorite tech brands are Apple and Nikon, she enjoys exploring all but the most frustrating new devices.